sophgn/linnstrument-firmware/README.md

 The first few edos are pretty strange.
 Try starting with 15, 17, 19 or 22.
 Be sure to try the Bosanquet layout for 31edo and the Kite guitar layout for 41edo.
 The rainbow colors can be overwhelming.
 Try setting the played mode to BLNK or BLNK8.
+Once you know an edo well, you'll probably want to switch to the fretboard dots display.

 To create JI or rank-2 scales with N notes, set the edo to 12 but play as if in N-edo, think one midi note per edostep.
 Load a scala file into your synth or run alt-tuner to produce that N-note scale.